dictionaria/pydictionaria/tutorials/processing-sfm.md

 `\gl_bibref`.
 However, since the contents of the `\gl` marker are stored in the Example Table the reference is stored in that table's `Source` column.

+### …process cross-references?

+Situation:  Some markers contain cross-references to other entries.

+Solution:  Add these markers to the `cross_references` properties and map them to a CLDF column.

+Example:  Consider the following Russian dictionary, where imperfective verbs contain a reference to the perfective counterparts and vice versa using the `\cf_asp` marker:

+    \lx rasskazyvat'
+    \de tell (imperf.)
+    \cf_asp rasskazat'

+    \lx rasskazat'
+    \de tell (perf.)
+    \cf_asp rasskazyvat'

+To process the references in the `\cf_asp` markers, define the following
+properties:

+    "properties": {
+        "cross_references": ["cf_asp"],
+        "sense_map": {
+            "cf_asp": "Aspect_Counterpart"
+        }
+    }

-### …process cross-references within markers?
+### …process links within markers?

-Situation:  Some entries in the dictionary contain cross-references to other entries, intended to be a link.
+Situation:  Some entries in the dictionary contain in-line cross-references to other entries, intended to be a link.

 Solution:  Link processing requires the definition of two properties:
-`process_links_in_labels` and `entry_label_as_regex_for_link`.
-The former lists
-all SFM markers, which need to be scanned for links (none by default).
+`process_links_in_markers` and `link_regex`.
+The former lists all SFM markers, which need to be scanned for links (none by default).
 The latter contains a [regular expression][regex], which defines what a reference looks like.

-This works best for dictionaries with explicit entry ids (see next section below) that follow a predictable and easily searchable pattern, e.g. single words using a common prefix.
+This works best for dictionaries with explicit entry ids (see next section below) that follow a predictable and easily searchable pattern, e.g. single words or numbers using a common prefix.

-The process script will look through every of the specified markers, look for identifiers using the regular expression, and replace the identifiers with [markdown-style links][md-link], which follow the form `[target](anchor)`.
+The process script searches through every of the specified markers, look for identifiers using the regular expression, and replace the identifiers with [markdown-style links][md-link], which follow the form `[target](anchor)`.
 The target of the link is filled with the identifier for the respective row in the Entry Table.
 The anchor of the link is filled with a human readable label.

-Note that there is a small set of markers markers, which are treated differently (currently `\mn`, `\cf`, `\cont`, `\sy`, and `\an`).
-In these cases the identifiers are just replaced with the bare CLDF identifiers.

-Also note that the original id of the dictionary entry may differ from the CLDF identifier of the table row.
-The script tries to use the original identifiers whenever possible, but any identifiers that are not unique or otherwise incompatible with the CLDF spec will be rejected and replaced with newly generated ones.

 By default the human readable label comes from the content of the `\lx` marker.
-This can be changed by specifying a different marker in the `link_display_label` property.
+This can be changed by specifying a different marker in the `link_label_marker` property.

+Note that the original id of the dictionary entry may differ from the CLDF identifier of the table row.
+The script tries to use the original identifiers whenever possible, but any identifiers that are not unique or otherwise incompatible with the CLDF specification will be rejected and replaced with newly generated ones.

 Example:  Consider the following dictionary: